The Saint Bernard was once a hospice dog but is now a giant companion

 Photo by hfb Foter.com CC BY ND |

-In 1830 after many Saint Bernard’s died due to disease,
+In 1830 after many Saint Bernard’s died from disease,

-inbreeding and harsh winter weather a large amount of Saint Bernard’s were bred
+inbreeding and harsh winter weather, a large number of Saint Bernard’s were bred

 with Newfoundland dogs in an effort to create a warmer, longer coat.
 But the

-snow and ice stuck to the long-coated dogs so they were unable to work as
+snow and ice stuck to the long-coated dogs and they were unable to work as

 search and rescue dogs.

-long after that the Saint Bernard was exported to America.
+Later, the dog exported to England, and not long after the Saint Bernard was exported to America.
 The Saint Bernard

 was recognized by the American Kennel Club in 1885.
 The breed’s popularity in

-America was on the rise and due to the Beethoven series of films and positive
+America rose thanks to the Beethoven movies and positive

 testimonials from Saint Bernard owners.
+Luckily, the Beethoven films are combating the Cujo perception of the breed.
+Thanks a lot, Stephen King!
 Today the breed remains one of the most

 popular giant breeds in America and a renowned family dog.

-from dark to light tan, with a white chest and sock and black accents on most
+from dark to light tan, a white chest and socks, and black accents on most of the face.
+Ears are medium length, floppy, and are usually brown or black.

-to the jowls the Saint Bernard drools a lot.
+to the droopy jowls, the Saint Bernard drools a lot.
 Potential owners of the breed

 should keep this in mind before adopting- you are not likely to find a Saint